-MassDOT's Office of Transportation Planning will be working with an advisory task force to develop an environmental document that will evaluate transportation improvements at the I-93/I -95 interchange in the Towns of Reading and Stoneham and the City of Woburn.
+MassDOT's Office of Transportation Planning will be working with an advisory task force to develop an environmental document that will evaluate transportation improvements at the I-93/I-95 interchange in the towns of Reading and Stoneham and the city of Woburn.
 This interchange is the busiest in the state, processing more than 375,000 vehicles on an average weekday.
 The I-93/I-95 interchange was built in the early 1970s using then-prevalent design standards and serving substantially lower volumes than the roadway experiences today.
 As the number of vehicles increases, merges and weaves become congested to a greater degree than would occur if dimensions were adequate, and conflicts between vehicles increase the rate of crashes.
 Substandard geometry also has consequences when the interchange is not busy: the I-93 southbound ramp to Route 128 southbound has been the location of truck rollovers, and the ramp has a warning sign about this hazard.

-A full range of potential alternatives, including interchange improvements and non-highway options, has been analyzed and the preferred option will be advanced in the environmental process into final design.
+A full range of potential alternatives, including interchange improvements and non-highway options, has been analyzed and the preferred option will be advanced in the environmental review process into the final design phase.
 These options were screened against four basic screening criteria: (1) improves congestion, (2) improves safety, (3) does not require takings, and (4) provides local access.
 This process resulted in a short list of alternatives for improvement of the interchange, which will be examined in the new study.

-FFY 2013 Activities and Expected Work Products: Tasks associated with this project will be conducted as requested by MassDOT/MBTA.
+FFY 2013 Activities and Expected Work Products: Tasks associated with this project will be conducted as requested by MassDOT.

-FUNDING G RECIPIE NT(S) FUNDING SOURCE(S) CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other
+FUNDING G RECIPIE NT(S) FUNDING SOURCE(S 5)

+CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other

+\$52,400 \$52,400 \$52,400